kbratuysuz/GYK-MachineLearning/README.md

 This will start the API service on port 8000.
 You can access it at http://localhost:8000.

-That's it!
-The application is now running in a container with all dependencies included.

 ## Model Performance

 ### Feature Importance